Terrible Two 200 Mile Course Description last revised April 6, 2019

-The ride starts and ends on the north side of Sebastopol at Analy High School, a pleasant facility with parking, rest rooms, and showers.
+The ride starts and ends in Sebastopol.
 The course heads north and east for six flat miles to the city of Santa Rosa and takes the next seven miles to cross the city (usually very quiet at that hour in the morning).
 At 13 miles, the route becomes rural again, with the first rolling climb out of Bennett Valley.
-Our detour to the alternate route begins at the far end of Bennett Valley.
-We turn left on Warm Springs Road and bend back to Hwy 12, then use the wide shoulder of the Hwy to return to the outskirts of Santa Rosa, where we pick up Calistoga Road.

 The climb on Fort Ross Road—after the rest stop—is 2.6 miles, averages 11%, and feels even steeper.
 Some riders find it to be the hardest climb of the whole ride.
 However, most of it is shady and all of it is beautiful.
 It’s followed by a bumpy, narrow descent, a more gradual climb to the Black Mountain summit, and a long, technical descent to the village of Cazadero.
-A flat, shady run along Austin Creek and the Russian River leads to the last rest stop in Monte Rio (mile 186).
-After that, the road climbs gradually along Dutch Bill Creek for seven miles, just skirting Occidental, before a long, smooth, fast downhill.
-After the long roll-out at the base of the descent, there is one more small climb on Graton Road and then, just over the top, the right turn onto Sullivan and the route back to Analy High School.
-These last miles include a few more small climbs and moderate descents.
+A flat, shady run down Cazadero Hwy and along the Russian River leads to the last rest stop in Monte Rio (mile 185).
+After that, the road climbs gradually along Dutch Bill Creek for seven miles, just skirting Occidental, before a long, smooth, fast downhill into the Green Valley, north of Sebastopol.
+After the long roll-out at the base of the descent, there is one more small climb on Graton Road and then, just over the top, the right turn onto Sullivan and the route back to the start These last miles include a few more small climbs and moderate descents.

-Except for the 7-mile transit of Santa Rosa and brief passes through St Helena and Calistoga, the entire course is rural and very scenic: vineyards, orchards, pastures, oak-studded meadows, shady forests of redwood, bay, and madrone, the spectacular coastline, wild rivers, lakes and streams, and always the sweeping panoramas from the summits of all those climbs.
+Except for the 7-mile transit of Santa Rosa and a brief visit to Calistoga, the entire course is rural and very scenic: vineyards, orchards, pastures, oak-studded meadows, shady forests of redwood, bay, and madrone, the spectacular coastline, wild rivers, lakes and streams, and always the sweeping panoramas from the summits of all those climbs.
 It’s enough to make you forget how hard it is!
 It is of course very challenging but it is never dull.

 The ride will be held, rain or shine.
 (Yes, it has rained on the TT, although very rarely.)
 Temperatures can range from 50° in the morning to well over 100° in the afternoon on some of the inland portions.
 It will cool down again as riders reach the coast and encounter fog or its influence.
 The wind can be a factor, but is not usually a major player in this hilly terrain.